georgesims21/githubTutorial/README.md

 The usual way to work with git on a day-to-day basis is to create branches for each feature you wish to implement.

 ### Branches
+Branches are used to protect the _main_ part from being messed up.
+The master repository should contain the working code, and any modifications or features that wish to be added should be done on a new branch.
+This branch contains (at the start) a copy of the code base upon creation, then the code can be changed seperately to the master branch, and when finished it can be _merged_ back to the master.
+GitHub controls the merge back and will warn of any errors that may occur and how to fix them before merging.

 #### Create